 Lunch In Vienna

 The best part of Vienna is the accessibility to great food.
-So on this Vienna 2 day itinerary, you must visit and dine the Australian food.
-There are many restaurants and cafes at the capital.
+So on this Vienna 2-day itinerary, you must visit and dine the Australian food.
+There are many restaurants and cafes in the capital.
 There are all types of foods, as well as many culinary Viennese dishes.
 There is Schnitzelsemmel, Leberkäse, Griessnockerlsuppe, Frittatensuppe and much more.

 The State Opera House